Potential-Threat/Ducky-script-Fake-Windows-Logon/README.md

 $DropBoxAccessToken = '<YOUR_DROPBOX_ACCESS_TOKEN>'
 Save the changes to the script.txt file.

-Compile the Ducky Script using the DuckEncoder:

-css
-Copy code
-java -jar duckencoder.jar -i script.txt -o inject.bin
-Copy the inject.bin file to the root directory of the Rubber Ducky USB device.

 Usage
-Safely eject the Rubber Ducky USB device from your computer.

 Insert the Rubber Ducky USB device into the target computer.